Generalization and Memorization in Rectified Flow: MIA Test Statistics for Rectified Flow

-The input complexity, denoted as $C(x)$, is then formally defined as the byte length of the resulting compressed bitstream, which is computable upper bound for the uncomputable Kolmogorov complexity~\cite{li2008introduction}.
-By integrating this calibration, we achieve substantial empirical gains in distinguishing training members ($x \in \mathcal{D}_\text{train}$) from non-members ($x \in \mathcal{D}_\text{val}$), as detailed in our Experiments section~\ref{subsec:mia_experiments}.
+By integrating complexity calibration, we achieve substantial empirical gains in distinguishing training members ($x \in \mathcal{D}_\text{train}$) from non-members ($x \in \mathcal{D}_\text{val}$), as detailed in our Experiments section~\ref{subsec:mia_experiments}.
 Furthermore, we demonstrate in Appendix~\ref{supp:calibrated_T} that calibrating $T_\text{mc}$ yields a significantly more pronounced performance improvement compared to applying an equivalent calibration to the naive baseline, $T_\text{naive}$.